CLSherrod/clsherrod.github.io/_posts/2024-08-14-business-ai.md

 title: A Practical Guide to Generative AI for Non-Tech Business Leaders
 date: 2024-08-14
 categories:
-- Reviews
+  - Business & Entrepreneurship
 tags:
   - business
-- artificial intelligence
+  - artificial-intelligence
-permalink: "/business-ai"
+permalink: /business-ai
 published: true
-excerpt: "A Practical Guide to Generative AI for Non-Tech Business Leaders"
+excerpt: A Practical Guide to Generative AI for Non-Tech Business Leaders
 ---
 *Generative AI for Busy Business Leaders* is an excellent resource for managers and executives who want to embrace the power of generative AI without needing a deep technical background.
 This concise and accessible guide is perfect for anyone looking to quickly understand and implement generative AI solutions in the workplace.